Can you get weight loss injections on the NHS?

 What is the new NHS drug for weight loss?

-There are a few new medications for weight loss that have been approved and licensed in the UK over the last few years, including the weight loss injections Saxenda, Wegovy, and Mounjaro.
+There are a few other weight loss medications that have been approved and licensed in the UK over the last few years by the NHS and privately, such as the weight loss injections Saxenda, Wegovy, and Mounjaro.
 Wegovy is available on the NHS in certain circumstances and Mounjaro isn’t currently available but will be in the future.
 Saxenda is long-term out of stock in the UK.
 You can also get the weight loss tablets orlistat and alli through the NHS.

 Medically reviewed by: